imoneoi/openchat/README.md

 ## Acknowledgements

+We extend our heartfelt gratitude to Alignment Lab AI, Nous Research, and Pygmalion AI for their substantial contributions to data collection and model training.

-We would like to thank Changling Liu in GPT Desk Pte.
-Ltd., Qiying Yu at Tsinghua University, Baochang Ma, and Hao Wan in 01.AI company for their resource support.
-We would like to express our gratitude to Jianxiong Li and Peng Li at Tsinghua University for their valuable discussion.
+Special thanks go to Changling Liu from GPT Desk Pte.
+Ltd., Qiying Yu at Tsinghua University, Baochang Ma, and Hao Wan from 01.AI company for their generous provision of resources.
+We are also deeply grateful to Jianxiong Li and Peng Li at Tsinghua University for their insightful discussions.

-We are also grateful to the developers of the following projects, which have contributed significantly to our research: [Mistral](https://mistral.ai/), [Chain-of-Thought Hub](https://github.com/FranxYao/chain-of-thought-hub), [Llama 2](https://ai.meta.com/llama/), [Self-Instruct](https://arxiv.org/abs/2212.10560), [FastChat (Vicuna)](https://github.com/lm-sys/FastChat), [Alpaca](https://github.com/tatsu-lab/stanford_alpaca.git) and [StarCoder](https://github.com/bigcode-project/starcoder).
+Furthermore, we appreciate the developers behind the following projects for their significant contributions to our research: [Mistral](https://mistral.ai/), [Chain-of-Thought Hub](https://github.com/FranxYao/chain-of-thought-hub), [Llama 2](https://ai.meta.com/llama/), [Self-Instruct](https://arxiv.org/abs/2212.10560), [FastChat (Vicuna)](https://github.com/lm-sys/FastChat), [Alpaca](https://github.com/tatsu-lab/stanford_alpaca.git), and [StarCoder](https://github.com/bigcode-project/starcoder).
+Their work has been instrumental in driving our research forward.